vsofi3/HauntedJaunt/README.md

 these in game.
 Also include the names of your team members and the contributions from each team member.

+New Features:
-  1. Dot Product: used to position the Gargoyles GameObjects towards JohnLemon
+  - Dot Product: used to position the Gargoyles GameObjects towards JohnLemon

-  2. Linear Interpolation: used to minimize the light intensity as the game plays out (I did this based on time/deltaTime)
+  - Linear Interpolation: used to minimize the light intensity as the game plays out (I did this based on time/deltaTime)

-  3. Particle Effect: Added particle effects around the Ghost GameObjects
+  - Particle Effect: Added particle effects around the Ghost GameObjects